- Using informal learning and the creative arts as a vehicle to engage/re-engage disadvantage young people in education, training and employment;

 - A Methodology guide: handbook for education practitioners & creative arts professionals, bringing together all the pedagogical practice and methodology used in informal learning to be used by other organisations;

-- An Impact analysis as a 3-stage evaluation tool.
+- An Impact analysis as an evaluation tool.

-- About 60 disadvantaged young people involved in creative workshops to re-engage in education, training and employment;
+- About 60 young people involved in creative workshops to re-engage in education, training and employment;

 - About 24 educators involved to acquire alternative methods of informal learning, using creative arts as a means to support social inclusion and employment in mainstream society;